-(c) Includes 9,928 shares acquired pursuant to Company benefit plans, as to which shares Dr. Coronado has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.
+(d) Includes 9,592 shares acquired pursuant to Company benefit plans, as to which shares Dr. Coronado has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.

-(d) Includes 9,928 shares acquired pursuant to Company benefit plans, as to which shares Gov. Kempthorne has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.
+(e) Includes 9,592 shares acquired pursuant to Company benefit plans, as to which shares Gov. Kempthorne has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.

-(e) Includes 215,004 shares acquired pursuant to Company benefit plans, as to which shares Mr. Messmer has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 468,455 shares as to which Mr. Messmer shares voting and dispositive power with his wife.
+(f) Includes 40,055 shares acquired pursuant to Company benefit plans, as to which shares Mr. Messmer has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 575,284 shares as to which Mr. Messmer shares voting and dispositive power with his wife.

-(f) Includes 11,022 shares acquired pursuant to Company benefit plans, as to which shares Mr. Morial has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.
+(g) Includes 9,592 shares acquired pursuant to Company benefit plans, as to which shares Mr. Morial has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.

-(g) Includes 11,022 shares acquired pursuant to Company benefit plans, as to which shares Mr. Pace has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.
+(h) Includes 9,592 shares acquired pursuant to Company benefit plans, as to which shares Mr. Pace has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.

-(h) Includes 11,022 shares acquired pursuant to Company benefit plans, as to which shares Mr. Richman has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.
+Includes 9,592 shares acquired pursuant to Company benefit plans, as to which shares Mr. Richman has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.

-(i) Includes 283,057 shares acquired pursuant to Company benefit plans, as to which shares Mr. Waddell has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 1,079,360 shares as to which Mr. Waddell shares voting and dispositive power with his wife.

-(j) Includes 239,735 shares that were acquired pursuant to Company benefit plans, as to which shares Mr. Gentzkow has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 138,207 shares as to which Mr. Gentzkow shares voting and dispositive power with his wife.

-(k) Includes 62,074 shares acquired pursuant to Company benefit plans, as to which shares Mr. Glass has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 209,609 shares as to which Mr. Glass shares voting and dispositive power with his wife.
+- (j) Includes 157,640 shares acquired pursuant to Company benefit plans, as to which shares Mr. Waddell has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 1,179,050 shares as to which Mr. Waddell shares voting and dispositive power with his wife. - (k) Includes 133,598 shares that were acquired pursuant to Company benefit plans, as to which shares Mr. Gentzkow has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 184,115 shares as to which Mr. Gentzkow shares voting and dispositive power with his wife. - Includes 31,609 shares acquired pursuant to Company benefit plans, as to which shares Mr. Glass has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 193,069 shares as to which Mr. Glass shares voting and dispositive power with his wife. - (m) Includes 52,161 shares acquired pursuant to Company benefit plans, as to which shares Mr. Buckley has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 153,064 shares as to which Mr. Buckley shares voting and dispositive power with his wife.

-(b) Information is as of December 31, 2021, the latest date for which information is available to the Company.
-According to a Schedule 13G/A filed on February 1, 2022 by BlackRock, Inc., which identified itself as a parent holding company, and that shared voting and shared dispositive power is held with respect to no shares, sole dispositive power is held with respect to 9,136,077 shares.

-(I) Includes 87,887 shares acquired pursuant to Company benefit plans, as to which shares Mr. Buckley has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 117,547 shares as to which Mr. Buckley shares voting and dispositive power with his wife.